kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Group Max**: The new maximum group sequence, or 0 if there is no update.
 This value MUST NOT be larger than prior SUBSCRIBE or SUBSCRIBE_UPDATE messages.

-### SUBSCRIBE_DROP
+### GROUP_DROP
-The publisher replies with a SUBSCRIBE_DROP message when it is unable to serve a group within the requested range.
+The publisher replies with a GROUP_DROP message when it is unable to serve a group within the requested range.

 ~~~
-SUBSCRIBE_DROP {
+GROUP_DROP {
   Group Sequence Start (i)
   Group Sequence Count (i)
   Group Error Code (i)